sgorgun/generic-generator/README.md

 Your task is to complete the implementation of the `FibonacciSequenceGenerator` class and use it as an example to understand how the framework works (see unit tests).

-However, you should also extend the framework by creating additional sequence generator classes by inheriting from `SequenceGenerator<T>` and overriding the `GetNext()` method to generate different types of sequences, e.g.
+However, you should also extend the framework by creating additional sequence generator classes by inheriting from `SequenceGenerator<T>` and overriding the `GetNext()` method to generate different types of following sequences.

 ### 4. Second Sequence Generator Implementation: `SecondSequenceGenerator` class